Where farm to table is a way of life

-Travelers and locals can take part in the action by attending one of the many seasonal events or by stopping in at a farm store while on a scenic drive through the valley.
-The Lake Champlain Region is special for its location along the stunning Adirondack coast, nestled within a valley making it a desirable place to farm.
+Travelers and locals alike can take part in the action by attending one of the many seasonal events or by stopping in at a farm store while on a scenic drive through the valley.
+The towns, villages, and hamlets of the region are special for their location along the stunning Adirondack coast, nestled within a valley making for a desirable place to farm.
 Between farmers markets and seasonal festivals, there’s a lot to see, do, and eat in the Lake Champlain Region.

 Farmers markets abound in the Lake Champlain Region.
 Visit one and you'll surely be impressed by the selection of locally-produced foods and wares.

 It's easy to find a market in the region just about any day of the week in the summer.

 Many restaurants in the Lake Champlain Region use locally-sourced ingredients, which means you can eat a farm-to-table meal while supporting local farmers, brewers, and restauranteurs.

 DaCy Meadow Farm (dining by reservation only)

 Where there is good food, there is good beer.
 And boy, is there good beer here.
 Farmers and brewers in the Lake Champlain Region have developed close working relationships, which means you're likely to have local ingredients in everything you eat and drink.